jvalegre/robert/docs/Examples/full_workflow/smiles_vaskas.rst

 .. warning::

-   When repeating end-to-end workflows starting from SMILES strings, **it may not be possible to exactly reproduce the results due to subtle differences in the generated xTB descriptors (0.1% changes in the vast majority of cases)**.
-However, the resulting ROBERT scores and model accuracies are very similar (see the supporting information of the ROBERT paper for a detailed explanation).
-In such cases, the PDF report recommends that authors upload the descriptor database created (i.e., AQME-ROBERT_FILENAME.csv) to facilitate the reproduction of results by other researchers.
+   **Update to AQME v1.6.0 or higher to obtain fully reproducible results!** Otherwise, it may not be possible to exactly reproduce the results due to subtle differences in the generated xTB descriptors (0.1% changes in most cases).

 Required inputs
 +++++++++++++++